semgrep/semgrep-docs/docs/deepsemgrep.md

 ---
 slug: deepsemgrep
-description: "This document provides an overview of DeepSemgrep use cases, such as use of DeepSemgrep in type inferences, class inheritance, constant propagation, taint analysis."
+description: "This document provides an overview of DeepSemgrep use cases, such as its use in type inferences, class inheritance, constant propagation, taint analysis."
 ---

 # DeepSemgrep